Wedding Mother of the Bride Photos You’ll Want to Save Forever

 This trend is everywhere for a reason, and once you see these photos, you'll understand the hype!
 Picture this: You're in your silk robe, hair half-done in curlers, morning light streaming through the windows, and your mom is helping you step into your dress.
 Your photographer captures that intimate moment when she's carefully buttoning up the back of your gown or adjusting your veil with the most concentrated, loving expression on her face.

-These candid, behind-the-scenes shots capture the anticipation and nervous excitement of the morning.
+These candid, behind-the-scenes mother-of-the-bride wedding photos capture the anticipation and nervous excitement of the morning.
 There's something so authentic about showing the process, not just the final result.
 Plus, these photos tell the story of your mom being there for you during one of the most important moments of your life.

-Pro tip: Ask your photographer to capture your mom's face in the mirror while she's helping you – the emotion and focus in her expression is always incredible.
-Also, make sure your getting-ready space has good natural light.
-If you're in a hotel room, request one with large windows facing east for that gorgeous morning glow.
+Pro tip: Ask your photographer to capture your mom’s face in the mirror while she helps you—the emotion is incredible.
+Ensure your getting-ready space has good natural light.
+In hotels, request rooms with large east-facing windows for that perfect morning glow.

 Mirror, Mirror Moments